OTHRegensburgMedieninformatik/KarelLearnsC/README.md

 ### How do I get set up (Windows only!)? ###
-To build the Karrel Library simply run make from the project's root folder:
+To build the Karel Library simply run make from the project's root folder:

 ```
 make